kroikie/website/flutter-for-android.md

 However there are times where you may be processing a large amount of data and your UI will hang.

 To get around this you can run code in the background.
-See How do I run parallel code on multi-core devices?
-I.e AsyncTask.execute(AsyncTask.THREAD_POOL_EXECUTOR) or run code in a background thread?
+See <u>*How do I run parallel code on multi-core devices?
+I.e AsyncTask.execute(AsyncTask.THREAD_POOL_EXECUTOR) or run code in a background thread?*</u>

-How do I run parallel code on multi-core devices?
-I.e AsyncTask.execute(AsyncTask.THREAD_POOL_EXECUTOR) or run code in a background thread?
+**How do I run parallel code on multi-core devices?
+I.e AsyncTask.execute(AsyncTask.THREAD_POOL_EXECUTOR) or run code in a background thread?**

 Since Flutter uses a single threaded execution model, the code you write all executes on a single core on the mobile device.